gorkemguzeler/gorkemguzeler/README.md

 ### Machine learning engineer

-I am pursuing my master's degree at TU Munich and I'm a working student at Bosch Corporate Research.
+I am pursuing my master's degree at Technical University of Munich and I'm a working student at Bosch Research.

 - My primary interest lies in the deep learning and computer vision fields.
 - Proficient in Python, with expertise in utilizing PyTorch.